08 June 2009

 Tariq Ali supports campaign

 Tariq Ali is a popular historian, political campaigner & co-editor of New Left Review.
-He recently confirmed support for the campaign to Defend our Universities and stop the sacking of Dr Robert Austin: see letter from Professor Richard Harris (below).
+He recently confirmed support for the campaign to Defend our Universities and stop the sacking of Dr Robert Austin: see letter from Professor Richard Harris (California State University) here.

 30 April 2006

-Un nuevo artículo por dos escritoras latinoamericanas compara ésta lucha en medio de una universidad "progresista" con otras en el contexto de sus países natalicios.
+Un nuevo artículo por dos escritoras populares latinoamericanas compara ésta lucha en medio de una universidad "progresista" con otras en el contexto de sus países natalicios.
 Y se encuentra el eco de prácticas dictatoriales.
-Ver: http://melbourne.indymedia.org/news/2006/04/110648.php
+Pinchar aquí.
+A new article by two Latin American women writers compares this struggle in a "progressive" university with others in their countries of birth.
+And they find the echo of dictatorial practices.
+Click here.

 21 April 2006